 Sheet Pan Steak Fajitas taste just like your favorite Mexican dish with tender steak, bell peppers, onions, and the best fajita seasoning.
-Jump to Recipe keyboard_arrow_down
+Ready in less than 20 minutes!

-These easy Beef Fajitas made with flank steak, bell peppers, red onions, and our homemade fajita seasoning come together in no time and couldn't be more delicious.
-In less than thirty minutes, you can have restaurant quality fajitas on the table for a healthy, family friendly dinner.
+These easy Sheet Pan Beef Fajitas made with flank steak, bell peppers, red onions, and our homemade fajita seasoning come together in no time and couldn't be more delicious.
+In less than thirty minutes, you can have restaurant-quality fajitas on the table for a healthy, family-friendly dinner.

 Lay it all out on the table and let everyone build their own fajitas.
 It's fun, it's healthy, and it is always a crowd-pleaser.
 One more idea for those looking for something a little untraditional.
 These steak fajitas can be used to make rice bowls (with regular or cauliflower rice), salads, quesadillas, burritos, and even taste amazing wrapped up in lettuce for a low carb treat.

 What cut of beef is best for fajitas?